-- 2) Whether adjacent sites may be further divided; - 3) The location of existing streets and pedestrian connections; - 4) Whether narrow frontages will constrain creation of a through street or pedestrian connection; - 5) Whether any of the following interrupt the expected path of a through street or pedestrian connection: Environmental, Pleasant Valley Natural Resource, or Greenway overlay zones; Tree groves; Streams; Special flood hazard areas; or Wetlands; and - 6) Whether existing dwelling units on- or off-site obstruct the expected path of a through street or pedestrian connection.
+- c.
+Characteristics of the site, adjacent sites, and vicinity, such as: - (1) Terrain; - (2) Whether adjacent sites may be further divided; - (3) The location of existing streets and pedestrian connections; - (4) Whether narrow frontages will constrain creation of a through street or pedestrian connection; - (5) Whether any of the following interrupt the expected path of a through street or pedestrian connection: - Environmental, Pleasant Valley Natural Resource, or Greenway overlay zones; - Tree groves; - Streams; - Combined flood hazard area; or - Wetlands; and - (6) Whether existing dwelling units on- or off-site obstruct the expected path of a through street or pedestrian connection.
 Alternative locations or designs of rights-of-way should be considered that avoid existing dwelling units.
-However, provision of through streets or pedestrian connections should take precedence over protection of existing dwelling units where the surrounding transportation system will be significantly affected if a new through street or pedestrian connection is not created;
+However, provision of through streets or pedestrian connections should take precedence over protection of existing dwelling units where the surrounding transportation system will be significantly affected if a new through street or pedestrian connection is not created; - d.

-- d.
 Master street plans for the area identified in Goal 11B of the Comprehensive Plan; - e.
 Pedestrian connections should take the most direct route practicable.
 Users should be able to see the ending of the connection from the entrance point, if possible. - 2.
-Dead-end streets may be provided where through streets are not required.
+Dead-end streets in OS, R, C, E, CI, and IR zones.
+In OS, R, C, E, CI, and IR zones, deadend streets may be provided where through streets are not required.
 Dead-end streets should generally not exceed 200 feet in length, and should generally not serve more than 18 dwelling units.
 Public dead-end streets should generally be at least 200 feet apart. - 3.
 Pedestrian connections in I Zones.
 In I zones, pedestrian connections to all Regional Transitways, Major Transit Priority Streets, Transit Access Streets, Community Transit Streets, Off-Street Paths, and recreational trails within 1,300 feet of the site are required where appropriate and practicable.
 The connections should take the most direct route practicable.
 Users should be able to see the ending of the connection from the entrance point, if possible.
 Only the portion of the pedestrian connection that is on the land division site is required. - 4.
 Alleys in all zones.
 Alleys may be required where the provision of an alley is appropriate to mitigate transportation or development impacts.
-Alleys may be appropriate to move garage access away from busy streets, reduce the number of driveways, crossing sidewalks, provide alternative locations on the site for parking, limit the number of garage doors facing the street, and maintain on-street parking.
+Alleys may be appropriate to move garage access away from busy streets, reduce the number of driveways crossing sidewalks, provide alternative locations on the site for parking, limit the number of garage doors facing the street, and maintain on-street parking.
 Where alleys are not required, applicants may choose to provide them.

-Design of Rights-of-Way, 33.654.120
+33.654.120 Design of Rights-of-Way